Actv: Public Transport in Venice Before Actv

-With the opening of the Ponte della Libertà in 1933, and the newly constructed car terminal in Piazzale Roma, ACNIL extended its management to supervising over the Venice-Mestre section, while the Società Anonima Tramvie of Mestre managed the remaining areas.
+When the Ponte della Libertà opened in 1933, alongside a newly constructed car terminal in Piazzale Roma, the ACNIL began operating bus routes between Venice and Mestre (the mainland) under the name 'Tramvie di Mestre.'
+In 1941, ACNIL was also given clearance to directly manage the land transportation on the Lido Island after the cessation of the tram service by the Compagnia Italiana Grandi Alberghi (CIGA).

-In 1941, ACNIL was given clearance to directly manage the land transportation on the Lido Island.
-This happened following the cessation of the tram service by the Compagnia Italiana Grandi Alberghi (CIGA) who managed the island up until that point.
+During World War II, a large part of the fleet of boats was used by the Italian Army and the Navy for military practice purposes and by the end of the War, many of the vessels had been sunk or seriously damaged.
+Therefore, throughout the 1950s ANCIL undertook a programme aimed at repairing and replacing damaged boats and updating the ancillary parts of the service (landing points, piers and pontoons).

-During World War II, a large part of the fleet of boats was used by the Italian Army and the Navy for military practice purposes and by the end of the War, many of the vessels were found sunken or seriously damaged.
-Following this, a program aimed at repairing and replacing the boats as well as updating the ancillary parts of the service (landing points, piers and pontoons) was put into place.
+In 1965, ACNIL acquired the transport service of Mestre and the mainland, taking over from Società Filovie Mestre (SFM).
+The following year, ANCIL phased out trolleybuses in Mestre in favour of motorbuses.

-In 1965, ACNIL acquired the transport service of Mestre and the mainland, taking over from Società Filovie Mestre.
-In 1966, the trolleybuses were phased out and the entire fleet was replaced with buses.
+ACTV (nationalisation and privatisation)

-On 1 October 1978, the Company of the Venetian Transport Consortium (ACTV) was founded.
+Azienda del Consorzio Trasporti Veneziano (Venetian Transport Consortium Company, ACTV) was founded on October 1, 1978.
+This followed a program of nationalisation which brought Venice's major public transport companies (ANCIL, SVET, and SVA) into public ownership.

-In 1996, a night bus service was introduced which replaced the routes taken by the regular buses.
+Following the Italy-wide decentralisation of public transport in 2001 with Legislative Decree 422/97, ACTV was semi-privatised with 467,632 shares being issued at €100 (193,627 liras).
+(Note: This was during Italy's transition to the Euro, so shares were issued in liras to a value equivalent to €100 Euro.)
+ACTV became a joint-stock company (società per azioni / S.p.A.) with at least 51% of shares to be publicly owned.

-ACTV's decision-making processes in awarding public transport service contracts in Mestre were challenged by several transport companies bidding in 2002, who were concerned that some of the evaluation sub-criteria were weighted by ACTV's evaluators after the receipt of tenders.
-The case was referred to the European Court of Justice, whose ruling issued in 2004 laid down guidance on fair methods for attaching weightings to evaluation criteria and sub-criteria after the publication of contract documents.
+Between 2002 and 2004 ACTV was involved in a case referred to the European Court of Justice, regarding the awarding of public transport service contracts in Mestre.
+The court's ruling laid down guidance on fair methods for attaching weightings to evaluation criteria and sub-criteria after the publication of contract documents.

 In 2006, the ACTV corporate offices were transferred to Tronchetto.
+While in 2010 ACTV acquired the Cantiere Navale De Poli Spa dockyards and opened the first section of tramway in Mestre.
+2012 saw further restructuring of ACTV to closer integrate the formerly independent companies AVM, ACTV, VELA, and PMV under the parent company AVM Holdings and benefit from synergies in reducing overheads.
+In 2013 the Venezia Unica City Pass was introduced, combining public transport and tourist attraction entrance in one ticket.

 During the COVID-19 pandemic in Italy, the ACTV was forced to cut services considerably, particularly the vaporetti.